 Rinse out your hair before getting into the pool to help wash out any leftover hair products you might have.
 This will help keep the pool a bit cleaner for everyone.

 Lastly, be prepared to deal with dry, straw-like hair after your swim.
 And potentially some tangled and knotted hair.
-Use products like SwimSpray to help remove the chlorine from your hair and then follow up with your normal hair care routine.
-This can help your hair recover from the chemicals.

 Should a Swim Cap Cover Your Ears?